dannystewart/cp77/README.md

 ## Note

-This list is only updated intermittently.
+This list is only updated intermittently and may be incomplete.
 Check recent commits to see if anything's been added since last update.

 Last updated 2022-02-22